htacg/tidy-html5/README/OPTIONS.md

 Tidy supports a quite large number of configuration options.
 The full list can be output using `-help-config`.
 This will show the option to be used either on the command line or in a configuration file, the type of option, and the value(s) that can be used.
 The current default value for each option can be seen using `-show-config`.

-The options can also be listed in xml format. `-xml-help` will output each option plus a description. `-xml-config` will not only output the option and a desciption, but will include the type, default and examples.
+The options can also be listed in xml format. `-xml-help` will output each option plus a description. `-xml-config` will not only output the option and a description, but will include the type, default and examples.
 These xml outputs are used, with the aid of `xsltproc` and `doxygen`, to generate the [API Documentation](http://api.html-tidy.org/).

 These options can also be used by application linking with `libtidy`.
 For each option there is a `TidyOptionId` enumeration in the `tidyenum.h` file, and get/set functions for each option type.